Top Online Psychiatric-Mental Health NP Programs (2024)

-Aspiring psychiatric-mental health nurse practitioners may wish to earn a master of science in nursing (MSN), post-master’s certificate (PMC), or doctor of nursing practice (DNP).
-Over 95 percent of practicing nurse practitioners hold a graduate degree (AANP).
-For nearly a decade, nursing communities have called for DNP degrees to become the standard requirement for nurse practitioners; however, this is not the case as of 2023.
-An advanced degree in nursing, meaning an MSN or DNP degree, coupled with a PMHNP specialization is the current educational standard for NPs.
+Aspiring psychiatric-mental health nurse practitioners must earn a master of science in nursing (MSN), post-master’s certificate (PMC), or doctor of nursing practice (DNP).
+For nearly a decade, nursing communities have called for DNP degrees to become the standard requirement for nurse practitioners; however, this standard has not yet been adopted.
+An advanced degree in nursing, meaning an MSN or DNP degree, coupled with a PMHNP specialization is the current educational standard for PMHNPs.

 Online PMHNP Program Rankings (2023-2024)